If you’ve found shared scooters useful or simply fun, then you might have contemplated buying your own.

 There’s a balance of financial and practical considerations, plus the fact that you can buy much higher-quality scooters than you can rent.

-The advantages of buying an electric scooter
+Advantages of buying an electric scooter

 Owning your wheels brings benefits.
 Long-term cost and guaranteed availability come to mind immediately.
 Some other advantages are less obvious but still important.